osmandapp/docs/content/osmand/plugins/trip-recording.md

 ## Overview

 GPS data consists of the latitude and longitude of your location at a specific moment in time.
 If it is recorded into a file as a set of location points in a particular order, the file stores the course of your trip.
-By placing the points from the file onto the map, the trip is visualized as a track with exact start and destination, as well as the route along which it is possible to go again, or share with somebody, or improve, etc.
+By placing the points from the file onto the map, the trip is visualized as a track with exact start and destination, as well as the route along which it is possible to go again, share with somebody, analyze, and/or improve, etc.

 There are three base capabilities in regard to Trip recording: creating new tracks, showing the existing tracks on the map, and working with the ready records.
 The plugin is required to be enabled only for making new records.
 Using already created tracks is possible whenever needed.